Finding Microbe Needles in a Haystack of Oceans

 Virtual Research Cruise

-Virtual Research Cruise – This activity takes you on a 14-day expedition into the northeastern Pacific Ocean with scientists as they explore the responses of phytoplankton to coastal upwelling dynamics along the California Current.
+Virtual Research Cruise – These activities take you on a 14-day expedition into the northeastern Pacific Ocean with scientists as they explore the responses of phytoplankton to coastal upwelling dynamics along the California Current.
 [PUPCYCLE is an acronym used throughout the 2-week cruise and stands for Phytoplankton response to the UPwelling conveyor belt CYCLE.]
+Daily Logs, videos, and activities were developed during PUPCYCLE I (aboard the R/V Oceanus, 2019) and PUPCYCLE II (aboard the R/V Sally Ride, 2023).
+In addition, Phytoplankton Responses During an Upwelling Cycle (published below) provides an extension activity to the Virtual Research Cruise activities.

 Additional Resources for Virtual Research Cruise: